 Visit the National Economics Challenge website at http://councilforeconed.org/national-economics-challenge/ for a list of the placings!

 More What's New!

 The KidsEcon Posters© project is dedicated to giving teachers the tools they need to help their students understand the exciting economic world around them – making them more effective producers, consumers, savers, investors, and voting citizens.
-At the heart of the project are 22 colorful economic posters, each describing an important economic concept identified in the National Standards in Economics and in most state Standards.
-All new KidsEcon Bingo and Activity Cards are now available.
+At the heart of the project are 22 colorful economic posters, each describing an important economic concept identified in the National Standards in Economics and in most state standards.
+All new Economics Poster Contest NoteCards are now available.